griffithlab/rnaseq_tutorial_wiki/RNAseq-Data.md

 Assignment: Download an additional dataset and unpack it.
 This data will be used in future practical exercises.

-* Hint: Do this in a separate working directory called ‘practice’ and create sub-directories for organization (data, alignments, etc)
+* Hint: Do this in a separate working directory called ‘practice’ and create sub-directories for organization (data, alignments, etc).
 * In this exercise you will download an archive of publicly available read data in FASTQ format from here: http://genome.wustl.edu/pub/rnaseq/data/alignment_practical.tar